What we know about white homeowner charged with shooting Ralph Yarl

 Meanwhile a GoFundMe appeal to try and help raise funds for his treatment saw donations flooding in.

-As of around midday ET on Monday – less than 24 hours after its launch – a staggering $1.2m had been raised.
+On Wednesday morning – around two days after its launch – a staggering $3.2m had been raised.

 On the campaign page, a woman who identified herself as Ralph’s aunt described the teenager as a “fantastic kid” who had dreams of doing to Texas A&M University to major in chemical Engineering.